chartgod/Qgis_tif_png_convert/README.md

     ```

 2. **Install the required Python packages**:
-    You may need to install the PyQt5 package if it is not already installed.
+    You may need to install the PyQt5 package if it is not already installed:
     ```bash
     pip install PyQt5
     ```

-3. **Set up QGIS Python environment**:
+3. **Configure QGIS Python environment**:
-    Make sure your Python environment is configured to use the QGIS Python API.
+    Ensure your Python environment is set up to use the QGIS Python API.
 This typically involves setting the `PYTHONPATH` to point to the QGIS Python directory.

-## Usage
+## 🚀 Usage

-1. **Configure input and output directories**:
+1. **Set your input and output directories**:
-    In the script, set the `input_dir` and `output_dir` variables to point to your source TIFF files directory and the destination PNG files directory, respectively.
+    Define the paths to your TIFF files and the desired output location for the PNG files.

     ```python
     input_dir = r"D:\\Your\\Path\\To\\TIFF_Files"